The Church Calendar: A year with Christ

 Blood, fire, love

-Palm Sunday, Good Friday, Pentecost, feasts of martyrs, Holy Spirit
+Palm Sunday, Good Friday, Pentecost, feasts of martyrs, the Holy Spirit

 Green